How to cure stomach ache after drinking alcohol

 Acute gastritis is a sudden swelling or inflammation of the stomach lining.
 This type of reaction only affects the stomach and is most commonly caused by ingesting irritants like non-steroidal anti-inflammatory drugs (NSAIDs), spicy food or alcohol.

-If this is something that you’ve experienced, it’s helpful to avoid trigger foods where possible.
+If alcoholic gastritis is something that you’ve experienced or your stomach hurts from drinking routinely, it’s helpful to avoid these trigger foods where possible.

 Common hangover symptoms

-Stomach aches are just one symptom of hangovers, along with:
+Stomach aches are just one symptom of excessive alcohol consumption and hangovers, along with:

 - Weakness or muscle aches